 In first grade your role might be to actually help him figure out the answers to his math problems, by fourth grade you may find that all you need to do is quiz him on his times tables before the test.

 The more interest you show, the better.
-But don't get into power struggles, you won't win.
+But that doesn't mean you pressure your child to perform.
+You're not the teacher; your job is to make it fun.
+Don't get into power struggles, you won't win.
 Stay in touch with the teacher and let her be the heavy as necessary.

 10. Make sure your child's peers value academics.